Emergency management in Australia: History

 The Federal Government held the view that the Constitution of Australia gave it the authority to wage war in defence of the nation but the responsibility for the civil protection measures in time of war belonged to its constituent states.

 After the Second World War the ARP was substantially reduced but by 1948 public protection issues had again reappeared, centred on the Cold War and the threat posed by nuclear weapons.
 By 1954 the ARP was disbanded and the State, Territory and Federal Governments agreed to a new rejuvenated “Civil Defence” organisation, with the Federal government providing a supporting role.

 During the 1950s and 1960s the Australian community experienced a number of natural disasters and manmade crises.
 As a public safety asset, these state based Civil Defence organisations were regularly but not always called upon to assist.
 This changed on 7 February 1967 when the Black Tuesday bushfires swept through the City of Hobart with devastating consequences.
 The Civil Defence teams had been called out and responded well.
 The 1967 Tasmanian fires were a seminal point in the development of structured emergency management in Australia.
 During the early 1970s each state progressively remodelled their Civil Defence organisations to realign their focus away from the protection of the community in wartime to protection of the community in times of disaster.
 This transformation was also reflected in a name change from Civil Defence to State Emergency Service (SES).

 In 1974, the Federal Government established the Natural Disaster Organisation (NDO) within the Department of Defence.
 This was a support organisation only able to provide a coordination and training role.
 It did not control the state organisations, manage the response or own the resources required to respond effectively to a crisis.

 In January 1993 the NDO was relaunched as Emergency Management Australia (EMA).
 To recognise the civil, community protection basis it was also transferred from the Department of Defence to the Attorney General's Department.

 EMA

-The EMA and the U.S. Federal Emergency Management Agency (FEMA) are not equivalent organisations although they do share a common purpose and similar responsibilities.
 EMA is the peak body charged with reducing the impact of natural and non-natural disasters in Australia.
 These are defined as;